Last Updated on by

 For those who are just starting to automate their homes or those who want to try out smart and connected devices, Wemo is a good bet.
-For less than $40, they can turn their current appliances into smart devices that they can control from their smartphone.
+For its price, they can turn their current appliances into smart devices that they can control from their smartphone.

 With its ease of use and simplicity, it ensures that the user is not overwhelmed.